roberttaylor426/roberttaylor426.github.com/_posts/2015-02-03-dreyfus-model.md

 Novices need quick successes.
 Don't confuse them with the bigger picture, give them support and context-free rules.
 Experts on the other hand don't want to be bogged down with bureaucracy and guidelines.
 Give them the freedom to express their opinions and insight - you want to benefit from their expertise.

+When you're thinking about how to work with or assist a particular teammate, consider your approach in the context of the Dreyfus Model.
+What might they struggle with?
+What might they find frustrating and a hindrance?

 By the way, experts don't necessarily make good teachers.
 Teaching is a skill in its own right.
 As we've seen, experts sometimes have a hard time explaining the rationale behind particular decisions, they tend to just have a (reliable) gut-feel.
-As such, you might have better luck pairing Novices with Advanced Beginners or Competents, as they'll better understand and be more tolerant of the stricter rules they'll need to follow.
+As such, you might have better luck pairing Novices with Advanced Beginners or Competents - they'll better understand and be more tolerant of the stricter rules Novices will need to follow.

 In his book, Andy also recommends balancing teams with individuals at different levels.
 He argues that Experts have a tendency to disagree with one another, and it can be useful to have one or two people on the team who are not necessarily so focussed on the bigger picture.